 Form AD-1048, as signed by the contractor or other lower tier party.

-Evidence of matching funds.

-Form RD 4280-2, “Rural Business-Cooperative Service Grant Agreement,” and

-Power purchase agreement (where applicable).
+In addition, the final rule requires applicants to submit written evidence that matching funds are in effect before the Agency will execute the grant agreement.

 Grantee Servicing

-Under the REAP interim rule, RES and EEI grants are serviced in accordance with the requirements specified in Departmental Regulations; 7 CFR part 1951, subparts E and O; and Form RD 4280-2.
+Under the baseline program, RES and EEI grants are serviced in accordance with the requirements specified in Departmental Regulations; 7 CFR part 1951, subparts E and O; and Form RD 4280-2.

 Under the final rule, the requirements remain unchanged.
-However, the Agency included Departmental Regulations itemsfor clarity and consistency with other REAP grant programs.
+However, the Agency included items pursuant to departmental regulation for clarity and consistency with other REAP grant programs.
 The following items are covered in the regulation.

 Inspections